 North of Patong, Kamala Bay, Surin Beach, and Bang Tao Beach have more secluded resorts on lovely beaches for those who want the convenience of nearby Patong but cherish the serenity of a quiet resort.

 About two-thirds of the way to the northern tip of the island, Bang Tao Beach is home to the Laguna Resort Complex, a partnership of five world-class resorts sharing excellent facilities and a fabulous beach.
 While this area is rather far from both Patong Beach and Phuket Town, the many dining and activity options make it quite self-sufficient for those with the means.

 Far north of the main resort areas, Nai Thon and Nai Yang Beaches have limited facilities and may not appeal to most, but for real beach lovers, they are a dream come true.
 Nai Thon is possibly the most beautiful beach on the entire island, while at Nai Yang there is a coral reef 1,000m (3,280 ft.) offshore, just a short ride in a longtail boat.
 If you are looking to get back to nature, these two beaches or Mai Khao, a little farther north, are your best bet.

 Mai Khao is the northernmost beach in Phuket and is famed as being prime habitat for sea turtles.
 It is designated National Parkland, but with all the development in the area, few sea turtles are returning here to lay eggs.
-Since 1996, an Italian-run marine charity has been working with (paying) volunteers and school kids to reverse this (visit www.naucrates.org for info).
-For the time being, this steep, desolate beach hosts just one luxury resort: the JW Marriott, Phuket, which was carefully built to respect the ecology.
-More developments, with no interest in eco-ethics, are sadly encroaching on this supposedly "protected" stretch of coast, though.
+This steep and wide beach is well-shaded by casuarinas trees and sections of it are still deserted, though it now hosts several luxury resorts, all of which claim to respect the local ecology.